SheCodesAustralia/workshopcontent/content/django/05_fake_it_til_you_bake_it/_index.md

 </html>
 ```

-Now you can have a bit of a play, editing some of the items, what you page is called, whatever you like really!
+Now you can have a bit of a play, editing some of the items, what your page is called, whatever you like really!
 As a reminder of some HTML tags, you might want to:

 - Use `<h1>` to `<h6>` for headings.